 How to find them:

-• Disable modules one at a time and measure TTFB — the difference tells you exactly how much each one costs
+• Disable modules one at a time, hit the page with curl, time the TTFB.
+The before/after delta is exactly how much each module costs you.

 2. Fix Smarty Template Compilation

-PrestaShop uses Smarty as its template engine, and Smarty compiles .tpl files into PHP.
-In production, this should happen once and be cached.
+Smarty compiles .tpl files into PHP.
+In production this should happen once per template and never again.

-• After deployments, clear the compile cache once — do not leave force_compile on as a workaround
+• After deployments, clear the compile cache once.
+Don't leave force_compile on as a "temporary" workaround.

 3. MySQL Configuration

-The default MySQL configuration is tuned for general use, not for PrestaShop.
+The default MySQL config is for a generic server, not your PrestaShop.
+The settings that matter:

-• Clean up bloated tables: ps_connections, ps_log, ps_mail can grow to millions of rows
+• Clean up ps_connections, ps_log, ps_mail.
+These grow to millions of rows on long-lived shops and slow down every SELECT that joins them.

-• Add missing indexes on custom module tables that grew over time
+• Add the missing indexes on your custom module tables.
+They're probably there.

 4. Use Redis for Cache and Sessions

-• Smarty cache — template output from disk to memory, reads go from milliseconds to microseconds
+• Smarty cache — template output goes from disk reads to memory reads.

-• Symfony cache — routes, service containers, annotations (PrestaShop 8+)
+• Symfony cache (PrestaShop 8+) — routes, containers, annotations.

-• PHP sessions — eliminates file locking issues that cause requests to queue up
+• PHP sessions — the file-locking problem that causes requests to queue under load disappears.

 5. PHP and OPcache Tuning

-• Realpath cache — increase realpath_cache_size to 4096K.
-PrestaShop includes hundreds of files per request.
+• Realpath cache — bump realpath_cache_size to 4096K.
+PrestaShop opens hundreds of files per request and pays the stat() cost on each one otherwise.

 6. Front-End Optimization

-• Image optimization — WebP/AVIF formats (25–50% smaller), responsive srcset, explicit dimensions to prevent CLS
+• Image optimisation — WebP/AVIF (25–50% smaller than JPEG), responsive srcset, explicit width/height on every <img> to prevent CLS.

-• CDN — cache static assets at edge locations worldwide.
-Complementary to server optimization, not a replacement.
+• CDN — edge-cache static assets.
+Complementary to server-side caching, not a replacement.

-But again: this takes time and expertise.
-If you are not there yet, a good FPC module is the right call.
+This takes time and expertise.
+If you don't have either right now, a properly configured FPC module is the better answer.

 Bottom Line